-The winery is located in the community of Joching in the Lower Austrian wine growing region Wachau.
+The winery is located in the municipality of Joching in the Lower Austrian wine-growing region of Wachau.
 Attached is a restaurant with a view of the vineyards and the neighbouring Danube.
-The origin goes back to the year 1910, when Anton Jamek bought the first vineyards and barrels.
+The origins date back to 1910, when Anton Jamek acquired the first vineyards and barrels.
 The business was expanded by his son Josef Jamek (1919-2011) and developed to its current size.
-He was one of the founding fathers of the Vinea Wachau Nobilis Districtus Association in 1983.
-The acquisition of the Klaus vineyard, predestined for Riesling, in 1959 was a groundbreaking step.
-From there, he bottled the first Riesling in 1960, single-varietal, single vineyard and natural.
-This was a very courageous and innovative decision for that time.
+He was one of the founding fathers of the Vinea Wachau Nobilis Districtus association in 1983.
+The acquisition of the Klaus vineyard, which is predestined for Riesling, in 1959 set the trend.
+In 1960, he bottled the first single-varietal, single-vineyard and natural Riesling from there.
+This was a very courageous and innovative decision for the time.
 Josef Jamek is considered a pioneer and doyen of the Austrian wine scene.
-The winery is often called "JJJ", which stands for Josef, Jamek and Joching.
-Since 1996 the business has been run by Hans Altmann (son-in-law) and his wife Jutta.
+The winery is often referred to as "JJJ", which stands for Josef, Jamek and Joching.
+Since 1996, the winery has been run by Hans Altmann (son-in-law) and his wife Jutta.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten